oceanumeric/oceanumeric.github.io/docs/_blogs/guide-to-patent.md

 - one is  called
 [Open Patent Services](https://www.epo.org/searching-for-patents/data/web-services/ops_de.html){:target="_blank"}
     - use this when you want to search or query from scratch
+    - use this when you want to extract information from major patent office
 - the other one is called [Linked open EP data](https://www.epo.org/searching-for-patents/data/linked-open-data.html)
-    - use this when you already have patent numbers
+    - use this when you already have patent numbers with `EP` format
+    - for non-EP documents (such as `US10703486`), coverage is limited to basic patent identification information
-    - there is no search API endpoint from this open service
+    - there is no search API endpoint from this open service, but one can search or query with [SPARQL](https://en.wikipedia.org/wiki/SPARQL){:target="_blank"}, we will learn how to do this in this post

-Since we have patent numbers and application IDs from OECD HAN database, we will use Linked open EP data.
+Since we use __only EPO patents__ and  have patent numbers and application IDs from OECD HAN database, we will use Linked open EP data.

 ### Linked open EP data

 According to EPO, "Linked open data offers you new ways of combining patent data and non-patent data in your work".
 Linked open EP data can be queried, retrieved and viewed using standardized web technologies like HTTP, URI and SPARQL.
 SPARQL is the standardized query language for RDF, in the same way that SQL is the standardized query language for relational databases.

+__Back to our case.__ As we have stated from the last section, we want to search for granted patents based on